 An equivalent qualification at an equivalent standard, as determined by a Status Committee.
 The National Certificate Vocational will not be considered for this programme.

-Group A Subje cts

-Languages

-Minimu m APS Language of teaching and learning Other recognised language Mathematics (Maths) only Additional requirements after meeting minimum requirements

-28 5 4 5 Submission of a specified portfolio
+Additional Minimum APS Lang uages natics) only requirements after meeting minimum Language of teaching and learning requirements 28 5 4 5 Submission of a specified portfolio